 The Crawford surname project has over 400 participants at this time, but many more are needed to obtain an adequate sample of Crawfords to draw major conclusions.
 We are encouraging all Crawford men to have their DNA tested and attached to the Family Tree Y-DNA database and the Crawford surname project.
 We are especially interested in testing more Crawford males from Scotland where we hope to obtain linkages to their ancestral home for other Crawfords in North America, Australia, and elsewhere.

-We have made significant progress in the last year in delineating and identifying specific ancient Crawford lineages using SNP information derived from the Big Y test and other advanced SNP tests provided by Family Tree and YSEQ and with the help of the Big Tree at Ytree.net.
+We have made significant progress in the last year in delineating and identifying specific ancient Crawford lineages using SNP information derived from the Big Y test and other advanced SNP tests provided by Family Tree DNA and YSeq.net, and with the help of external results analysis at Ytree.net ("The Big Tree" is free but only for one particular haplogroup, R1b-P312) & YFull.com (not free, but very sophisticated and useful analysis reveals SNPs that others miss).
 We are seeing more and more lineages within their own defining haplogroup and are also separating multiple sub-lineages within a lineage.
 As the SNP research fulfills its possibilities, we have been able to track DNA branching into modern times and we are starting to connect Y-DNA with our known paper trails.
 It is too early to be certain but what this could mean is that the Y-DNA participants, especially those who have taken advanced tests such as Big Y will reconnect the lost paper trails and allow them and us to understand how we are related."

 Within the Crawford Surname Project the haplogroups B, E, F, I, J, and R are represented.
 The project continues to expand in scope and in its power to detect recent common ancestors.
 The number of identified lineages has grown over the years and the complexity of the I1 and R1b haplogroups have been the principle cause of additional lineages.
 Some individuals may find that they have changed lineages while others may find that they are no longer in a lineage but have been put back into the ungrouped category.
 This will probably be a short stay as more individuals join the Crawford surname Project and future analysis connects new relationships.